yhagio/tutorialedge.net/content/projects/chat-system-in-go-and-react/part-5-improved-frontend.md

 # A Chat Input Component

 Let's start off by creating a new `component` within our `frontend/` React project.
-This component will encapsulate all of the logic behind taking a users' text input and then sending it off to our WebSocket endpoint to then be broadcast to others.
+This component will essentially just render an `<input/>` and then listen for any `onKeyDown` events.
+When a key press is registered whilst the focus is within the `<input/>` element, it will trigger whatever function we'll pass to this component later on.

 ```jsx
 import React, { Component } from 'react';